 COVID-19 is an enveloped virus with a single positive-stranded RNA genome.
 Coronaviruses have an envelope composed of a lipid bilayer, proteins, and sugars with a protein capsid.
-At this point American Ultraviolet does not believe that any testing of this particular strain has been performed.
-However, several coronaviruses similar in construction have been found to be susceptible to UVC energy.
+At this point American Ultraviolet does believe that testing has been performed and a target lethal dose of UVC is in the 5-6 mJ/cm2 range.

 According to the World Health Organization (WHO), "Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 COVID-19 is a novel coronavirus, and a new strain that has not been previously identified in humans."

 Currently similar coronaviruses are the basis for understanding how COVID-19 is spread.
 The main vector of transmission from person to person appears to be from close contact (within 6 feet) via respiratory droplets produced when an infected person coughs or sneezes.
 SARS, MERS, and H1N1 are all coronaviruses that have similar vectors of transmission.
 The transmission through touching surfaces, and touching the eyes, mouth, or nose is also contributing to the spread of the virus.

 Learn more about the basics on COV-19, and review frequently asked questions.